You have no items in your shopping cart

 Climb On Equipment exists to serve the needs of those that play in the mountains and work at heights.
 We aim to create an inclusive experience and support patrons in their lifelong pursuit of climbing goals.

-Located in the heart of downtown Squamish, BC, Climb On Equipment is a climbing specialty retailer and consignment store.
+Located in the traditional, ancestral and unceded territory of the Coast Salish peoples — Sḵwx̱wú7mesh (Squamish), British Columbia — Climb On Equipment is a climbing specialty retailer.
 We stock a huge selection of climbing gear and apparel, as well as alpine camping and work at heights equipment.
-We are a trusted member of the climbing community and have been providing advice and expertise with quality service since 1992.
+We are a trusted member of the climbing community and have been providing advice and expertise with quality service since 1996.

 Climb On Equipment is a great place to get help for everything you need, from finding good beginner climbing routes in Squamish to finding the best selection of popular and hard to find pieces of climbing gear.
 Please don't hesitate to Contact Us if you are trying to get your hands on something specific.